11:36 p.m

 Moody’s, the credit rating agency, announced downgrading Egypt’s credit rating from B2 to B3, which media reports considered the first measure in nearly 10 years.

-According to a report issued by the agency, the decrease in Egypt’s foreign currency reserves, the decrease in liquidity, and its ability to absorb external shocks, led to a downgrade in the rating, while the net foreign liabilities positions of the banking system increased, which increased weakness at a time of uncertainty about the global economy.
+According to a report issued by the agency, the decrease in Egypt’s foreign currency reserves, the decrease in liquidity, and its ability to absorb external shocks, led to a downgrade in the rating, while the net foreign liabilities positions of the banking system increased, which increased weakness at a time of uncertainty regarding the global economy.

 The agency revised Egypt’s future outlook from negative to stable.